Gluten-Free, Dairy-Free, Refined Sugar-Free Chewy Granola Bars

 Shirley

 I love the kind of snack that can be packed with all sorts of nutritious ingredients.
 These look very tasty and healthy.
-Creating an old recipe to be gluten free is such a joy too.
+Creating an old recipe to be gluten free is such a joy too. π

 Hey Melanie–I pretty much reinvented my old recipe.
 Other than the fact that both recipes are granola bars, the main commonalities between the old and the new are crispy rice cereal, an egg, and chocolate chips.
-I just kind of went with what seemed right and I’m so pleased with the results.
+I just kind of went with what seemed right and I’m so pleased with the results. π Like you said, it’s fun to add back in a favorite treat of old. π

 Thanks for stopping by and commenting!